Sparse Shift Autoencoders for Identifying Concepts from Large Language Model Activations: Identifiability analysis

 This section explains why we expect the representation learned in \cref{eqn:recon} to identify the ground-truth concept shift vector $\deltac_V$ up to permutation and rescaling.
 To do so, we first demonstrate that, under suitable assumptions, the learned representation $\hat{r}(\deltaz)$ identifies the ground-truth concept shift $\deltac_V$ \textit{up to an invertible linear transformation} when we do not use sparsity regularization.
 Second, we show that by adding sparsity regularization, the learned representation identifies $\deltac_V$ \textit{up to permutation and element-wise rescaling}.

-First, we provide justification for assuming an affine encoder-decoder pair in \cref{eqn:recon}: \begin{assumption}[Linear representation hypothesis] The generative process $g: \C \to \X$ and the learned encoding function $f: \X \to \Z$ are such that $f \circ g : \C \to \Z$ is linear, implying there exists a $d_z \times d_c$ real matrix $\A$ such that:

-\end{assumption} The linear representation hypothesis (LRH) implies that the learned representation $\z$ \emph{linearly encodes concepts}.
-A long line of work provides evidence for this hypothesis (c.f. \citet{rumelhart1973model, hinton1986learning, mikolov-etal-2013-linguistic, ravfogel2020null}).
-More recently, theoretical work justifies why linear properties could arise in these models (c.f. \citet{ jiang2024originslinearrepresentationslarge, roeder2021linear, marconato2024all}). \Cref{sec:rel} provides a full list of related work, while \cref{apx:lrh} provides an explanation of the equivalence between LRH's different interpretations. \citet{rajendran2024learning} also leverage the LRH in their work.

-Since we expect $d_c \gg d_z$, we cannot assume $\A$ to be injective.
+Recall that, since we expect $d_c \gg d_z$, we cannot assume $\A$ to be injective; the same issue that arises when trying to encode $\c$ from $\z$.
 Fortunately, we do not need to make this assumption, thanks to the following decomposition.
 Let $\bar{V} \coloneqq [d_c] \setminus V$ be the complement of $V$.
 Then:

-where we used the fact that $\deltac_{\bar{V}} = 0$, by definition of $V$. \Cref{eqn:diff_model} can be thought of as a generative process for the \textit{difference vectors} $\deltaz$, as opposed to $\z$, as in \cref{eq:linear_entangle}.
-An additional key advantage of \cref{eqn:diff_model} against \cref{eq:linear_entangle} is that the matrix involved in it has potentially fewer columns, since $|V| \leq d_c$.
-This suggests that, instead of assuming $\A$ is injective, we assume its submatrix $\A_V$ is injective. \begin{assumption} The matrix $\A_V \in \mathbb{R}^{d_z \times |V|}$ is injective. \end{assumption} Note that this implies that $d_z \geq |V|$, i.e., $\z$ has at least as many dimensions as there are varying concepts.
+where we used the fact that $\deltac_{\bar{V}} = 0$, by definition of $V$.
+By considering difference vectors, we focus on disentangling \emph{only} the varying concepts, the linear entanglement of which the submatrix $\A_V$ captures.
+Since $|V| \leq d_c$, we can make the assumption that mixing function $\A_V$ is injective. \begin{assumption} The matrix $\A_V \in \mathbb{R}^{d_z \times |V|}$ is injective. \end{assumption} Note that this implies that $d_z \geq |V|$, i.e., $\z$ has at least as many dimensions as there are varying concepts.
 This is feasible given that $d_z$ is typically around $10^3$ (e.g., in LLMs), supporting a large set of varying concepts $V$.

 To prove linear identifiability, we will need one more assumption.
 Let $\Delta_V^c$ be the support of the random vector $\deltac_V$.
 We will require that this support is diverse enough so that its linear span is equal to the whole space $\sR^{|V|}$. \begin{assumption} $\text{span}(\Delta_V^c) = \sR^{|V|}$. \end{assumption} With these assumptions, we can show linear identifiability by reusing proof strategies that are now common in the literature on identifiable representation learning \citep{iVAEkhemakhem20a,roeder2021linear,ahuja2022weakly,xu2024sparsityprinciplepartiallyobservable}.